 Outlining The California OTS’ 2021 Highway Safety Plan

 Each year, the California Office of Traffic Safety releases a highway safety plan.
-The highway safety plan released by the state serves as an application for federal funds that will be applied to increase traffic safety in the state.
-In the plan, the Office of Traffic Safety describes the state’s needs regarding highway safety and details what measures it proposes will increase safety on the roads.
-To get this information, the office evaluates the needs of the state every year and assesses the potential risks to traffic safety for all California drivers.
+The state’s highway safety plan serves as an application for federal funds to be used for increasing traffic safety in the state.
+In the plan, the Office of Traffic Safety outlines the state’s needs regarding highway safety and details the measures it proposes to help increase road safety.
+To obtain this information, the office evaluates the needs of the state every year and assesses the potential risks to traffic safety for all California drivers.

-The metrics that the office tests are directly related to the possibilities of accidents.
+The metrics that the office tests are directly related to the risks of accidents.
 As you continue reading, you will learn the causes of accidents and how the California Office of Traffic Safety prioritizes making the roads safer.
-Despite how hard state agencies work to make the roads safer, traffic accidents still happen every day.
+Despite the efforts of state agencies to make roads safer, traffic accidents still occur every day.
 Traffic accidents are typically caused by a driver’s negligence.
-If you have been involved in an accident, call a reputable car accident attorney.
+If you have been involved in an accident, talk to a car accident lawyer to understand your legal options.

-Our legal team has decades of experience in recovering $500 million in compensation for accident victims across California.
-We have successfully assisted clients in Sacramento, San Francisco, Riverside, San Jose, Los Angeles, San Diego, and Sherman Oaks.
-Call our attorneys to get started on your claim.
+Our legal team has decades of experience assisting accident victims in pursuing legal claims against at-fault parties throughout California.
+We will evaluate your case and determine if you have a claim.
 We are here to help you understand and protect your rights after an accident.
-Call our acclaimed injury firm at (888) 488-1391 or visit us online to schedule a free consultation.
+Call our injury firm at (888) 488-1391 to schedule a free initial consultation.

 • Distracted driving